TsutomuNakamura/ad_to_nt_ldap/README.md

 This program will fail to get user data from AD if you did not allow this setting.

+### You have to give plain password if you choose password hash algorithm as :md5, :sha or :ssha
+TODO:

-### AD must allow CryptSHA256 or CryptSHA512 to store password and they have to be same as a storing method in LDAP if you chose password hash algorithm as :virtual_crypt_sha256 or :virtual_crypt_sha512
+### AD must allow CryptSHA256 or CryptSHA512 to store password and they have to be same as a storing method in LDAP if you choose password hash algorithm as :virtual_crypt_sha256 or :virtual_crypt_sha512

 AD must allow storing password as CryptSHA256 or CryptSHA512 by setting smb.conf like below.